 A panic attack may be an isolated issue or a reoccurring symptom of panic disorder.

 Regardless, an attack can be frightening, upsetting, and uncomfortable.
 The feelings are more intense than those of stress that people usually experience.

 Panic attacks typically last 5–20 minutes, but the symptoms can linger for up to 1 hour.

 According to the Anxiety and Depression Association of America, a panic attack involves at least four of the following symptoms:

-- Heart palpitations, irregular heartbeat, or rapid heart rate
+- heart palpitations, an irregular heartbeat, or a rapid heart rate

-Sometimes the symptoms associated with a panic attack can mirror other medical conditions.
-Examples of these include lung disorders, heart conditions, or thyroid problems.
+The symptoms of a panic attack can resemble those of other medical conditions, including lung disorders, heart conditions, or thyroid problems.